 Services are the largest employment sector in both the West overall and in the non-metro West.

-Many more western counties have a high concentration of health care and high wage services jobs compared to forestry, wood products and paper; or mining, oil, and gas.
+Many more western counties have a high concentration of health care and high wage service jobs compared to forestry, wood products, and paper; or mining, oil, and gas.